sebastian-software/effective-eslint-config-legacy/readme.md

 The presets combines a lot of previous work into an effective configuration to work with:

-- Based on TypeScript ESLint parser for optional TypeScript support.
+- TypeScript first.
+Based on TypeScript ESLint parser.
 - Recommended presets by ESLint, TypeScript, React(+Hooks), JSX-A11N, Import Plugin, Jest and Cypress.
-- Auto environment handling for Jest tests (including relaxiation to some rules).
+- Auto environment handling for Jest tests (including relaxiation for some rules).
 - Support root alias imports via `-/...`-prefix via Babel.

 This all is offered by just one dependency and one `extends` and allow flexible customization via `rules`.